T6Tommy/SEEDLAB-TheGoats/MiniProject/README.md

-Mini Project
-EENG 350
-SEED Lab
-Section B

-Team: The Goats
+#SEED Lab Group 7 - The Goats

+#EENG 350 B

+#Spring 2022

-Members:
+Team Members:

-Josie Dudden - Simulation/Control
+- Josie Dudden - Simulation/Control

-Aaron Hsu - Computer Vision
+- Aaron Hsu - Computer Vision

-Paul Sampson - System Integration
+- Paul Sampson - System Integration

-Thomas MacDougall - Localization
+- Thomas MacDougall - Localization

-This repository is for the Mini Project and is seperated into two seperate files.
+This repository is for the Mini Project and is seperated into two main files.

-The first file is Ardrino for the 3 files of Ardrino code used:
+The first file is called "arduino" for the 3 files of Arduino code used:

+- "Running" -

+- "angle_follower" -

+-"motor_sim" -

-The second file is rpi for the 2 files of Python code used on the Raspberry Pi:
+The second file is "rpi" for the 2 files of Python code used on the Raspberry Pi:

+- "MP1.py" - This is the Python code for the Computer Vision Marker Detection Scheme.

+- "ic2.py" -